arg0NNY/magnifuer/README.md

      */
     absolute: MagnifuerPosition;
     /**
-     * Whether the pointer is outside the container
+     * Whether the pointer is inside the container
      */
-    isOutside: boolean;
+    isInside: boolean;
 }
 export interface UseMagnifuerState {
     /**